-Behavior Dangers: Poll Reveals Financial Or Marital Stress Can Affect The Way Parents Approach Their Child
+Behavior Dangers: Poll Reveals Financial Or Marital Stress Can Affect Parents Behavior Toward Their Child

 A recent 60 minutes “vanity fair poll” discussed numerous situations in which parents discussed their feelings, and opinions regarding their children.
 The poll consisted of calling 1,000 adults nationwide and polling their opinion.

 Some of the results were obvious, for example 90% of the parents polled stated that of all their children, they did not maintain a favorite, and all were equal in their eyes.
 An article in Psychology Today discussed the dangers of not treating your children equal.
 Stating often, a child personality and behavior play a large role in favoritism, in that parents often pick their “best” child.
 This is also significant because once a child maintains the “favorite” role; this attention can mold their personality and behavior.